 Eventually, any non-biodegraded contaminants will find their way to deep currents and upwell years to decades later along the coastlines of North and South America, Northern Europe, Africa and elsewhere.
 Even trace levels of some of the plumes' contaminants may inhibit the growth of phytoplankton that drives the food chain in and around upwellings.
 Half of the world's fishing industries depend mainly upon upwellings.
-Lewis' groundbreaking research on biodegradation was used to clean up the Exxon Valdez spill in 1989; 82 and EPA Administrator Carol Browner awarded him the Science Achievement Award in Biology & Ecology in recognition of his research on biodegradation published in 1999 in Nature.
-Because EPA, academia and the industry joined forces to shut down his research at UGA, however, Lewis was unable to conduct any of the research he planned on oil spills in the marine environment.
+Lewis' groundbreaking research on biodegradation was used to clean up the Exxon Valdez spill in 1989; and EPA Administrator Carol Browner awarded him the scientists at Cornell University (Wiggins, et al. 1987.
+Appl.
+Environ.
+Microbiol.
+53:791-796; Jones and Alexander.
+1988.
+Appl.
+Environ.
+Microbiol.
+54:3177 3179; Zaidi, et al. 1988.
+Environ.
+Sci.
+Tech.
+22:14-19) and the University of North Carolina (Swindoll, et al. 1988.
+Appl.
+Environ.